Winter Break Closing Instructions

 What if I accidentally leave belongings here?

-University Housing does not provide storage for personal belongings after vacating and closing of residential spaces.
+University Housing does not provide storage for personal belongings after move-out and closing of residential spaces.
 If you accidentally leave an item behind: immediately contact the Community Director for your community.
 While we can make an attempt to locate your belongings, University Housing assumes no liability for the loss, damage or theft of personal items.

 What about my mail?